zzz403/SDSS-Datathon-Project/README.md

 | **Creativity** | ✅ | Unique approach and visualization |
 | **Code Quality** | ✅ | Code is well-structured and documented |
 | **Executability** | ✅ | The project runs without major issues |

-## License

-This project is licensed under the GNU License.
-For more details, please refer to the [LICENSE](./LICENSE) file.

-Information regarding third-party licenses can be found in the [THIRD-PARTY](./THIRD-PARTY) file.

 ## **🛠 Challenges & Future Improvements**